 Vitamin D Deficiency | Why a lack of is Vitamin D Important

-It may have been the case with you all too.
-But now I think this is done to ensure that the children don’t suffer from Rickets which is a disease caused due to Vitamin D deficiency
+It may have been the case with you all, too.
+But now I think this is done to ensure that the children don’t suffer from Rickets, which is a disease caused by vitamin D deficiency.

 Oh well, allow me to proceed and tell you more about Vitamin D deficiency.

-It is a fat-soluble vitamin and it is also called ‘sunshine vitamin’ as it is synthesized by the body under sunlight (So we should worship the Sun God every morning!!).
+It is a fat-soluble vitamin, and it is also called the ‘sunshine vitamin’ as it is synthesized by the body under sunlight (So we should worship the Sun God every morning!!).

 • It is an immune system regulator and helps the immune system fight disorders like the common cold.

-• This is vital for the absorption and metabolism of calcium and phosphorous, and both are needed for the maintenance of healthy bones.
+• This is vital for the absorption and metabolism of calcium and phosphorus, and both are needed for the maintenance of healthy bones.

 • I am sure that you would be happy to hear this!
 Vitamin D plays an important role in maintaining a healthy body weight, according to a study.